- File Explorer is a valuable tool that enables easy browsing and managing of files and folders stored on a Windows PC.

 This solution reportedly worked for many users, so we strongly encourage you to try it out.

 If you’re having File Explorer problems, you might be able to fix them simply by changing a few settings.
-According to users, you just have to disable Quick Access and File Preview features.
-This is rather simple, and to do it, you just need to follow these steps:
+According to users, you have to disable Quick Access and File Preview features.

-- In General tab, set Open File Explorer to This PC.
+2. In the General tab, set Open File Explorer to This PC.
 Now uncheck Show recently used files in Quick access and Show frequently used folders in Quick access options.
-If you want, you can click the Clear button to clear the history, but it’s not mandatory.
+Click the Clear button to get rid of the history.

-- Now go to the View tab and uncheck Show preview handlers in preview pane.
-Now click on Apply and OK to save changes.
+3. Now go to the View tab and uncheck Show preview handlers in the preview pane.
+Now, click on Apply and OK to save changes.

-- Lastly, make sure that preview pane is disabled.
+4. Lastly, make sure that the preview pane is disabled.
 You can disable it once you open File Explorer by pressing Alt + P on your keyboard.

 After changing these options, check if the problems with File Explorer still appear.